 \section{Discussion}

 In this work, a correspondence was developed between several characterizations of the theory of higher-order quantum transformations.
 Starting at the most abstract layer, its formulation in terms of types, we added a new layer, its formulation in terms of superoperator projectors, to bridge to a less abstract layer, its formulation in terms of sets of CJ operators -- here called state structures.
-Correspondences between the characterizations can be summed up as follow: Given types $A$ and $B$, types $\bar{A}, A\otimes B$, and $A\rightarrow B$ can be constructed using the semantic rules $\{1,(,),\rightarrow\}$.
+Correspondences between the characterizations can be summed up as follows: Given types $A$ and $B$, types $\overline{A}, A\otimes B$, and $A\rightarrow B$ can be constructed using the semantic rules $\{1,(,),\rightarrow\}$.
 To these types correspond projectors: given projectors $\Proj{}{A}$ and $\Proj{}{B}$, projectors $\CompProj{}{A}, \Proj{}{A}\otimes \Proj{}{B}$ and $\Proj{}{A}\rightarrow \Proj{}{B}$ can be constructed using the algebraic rules $\{\overline{\:\cdot\:},\otimes\}$ as in equations \eqref{eq:det_fctal_proj}, \eqref{eq:det_tensor_proj}, and \eqref{eq:det_map_proj}.
 To these types and projectors correspond state structures: given state structures $\Alg{A}{}$ and $\Alg{B}{}$ as in equation \eqref{def:struct}, the state structures $\CompAlg{A}, \CompAlg{A} \otimes \Alg{B}{}$, and $\Alg{A}{}\rightarrow\Alg{B}{}$ can be constructed by requiring that, respectively, conditions \eqref{eq:fctal_def}, \eqref{eq:A_otimes_B_def}, and \eqref{eq:A_to_B} hold.

 The main novelty is the prec connector, Prop. \ref{prop:semi-causal_compo}, giving the state structure $\CompAlg{A}\prec \Alg{B}{}$ of maps which are no signaling from the output to the input.
 This allows to speak about the possible signaling structure of the maps characterized by the projective framework.
-In addition to that, the properties of the prec give an unambiguous way to compare different theories as they allow to expand them as unions and intersection of expressions involving only this prec connector.
+In addition to that, the properties of the prec hints towards a systematic way to compare different projective expressions as they allow to expand them as unions and intersections of expressions involving only this prec connector.